The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 Unlike the Crown, the Speed Graphic, has a Focal Plane shutter, with the shutter controls on the right side of the camera.
 The Focal Plane shutter or back shutter, allows the use of barrel lenses, thus lenses without a build in leaf shutter in between the lens, like the Kodak Ektar Aero.
 The Crown Graphic Camera misses the winding key, the read out window, the Front-Back switch and the flash bi-post.
 Whether the camera has a Graflok back or Spring-back, is not essential.
 However a Graflok back is preferable, especially for use with the Roll film holder.
 Personally I prefer the Kalart Side Mounted range finder rather than the Graflex Top Mounted range finder, as you wont need a special, very difficult to get, cam for the 7 inch lens.

-If you do not plan to use a roll film holder, there is no need for a Graflok back.
+If you don't intend to use a roll film holder, there is no need for a Graflok back.
+A normal spring back would do than.

-it is not absolutely necessary, as you'll be able to focus on your ground glass...
+Yes...but it is not absolutely necessary, as you'll be able to focus on your ground glass...!

 Continue for recalibration the Kalart Rangefinder and click here to continue for the Top Mounted Rangefinder.